Revealed: Trump-linked US Christian ‘fundamentalists’ pour millions of ‘dark money’ into Europe, boosting the far Right

-Franklin Graham, who has supported Trump as someone who “defends the faith”, was in Russia earlier this month meeting Kremlin officials who are under US sanctions, on a trip that he said was personally signed off by Vice President Michael Pence.
+Franklin Graham, who has supported Trump as someone who “defends the faith”, was in Russia earlier this month meeting Kremlin officials who are under US sanctions, on a trip that he said was personally signed off by US vice president Michael Pence.

 In 2018, his group organised festivals in England and Scotland amid protests from Muslim and LGBT rights groups.
 It also supports “rapid response chaplains” that target crises and have been accused in the US of “chasing ambulances” and “exploiting tragedy”.

-Its filings disclose more than $23 million spent in Europe through two different US entities between 2008 and 2014 – making it the largest spender in this region, of the American groups analysed by openDemocracy.
+Its filings disclose more than $23m spent in Europe through two different US entities between 2008 and 2014 – making it the largest spender in this region of the American groups analysed by openDemocracy.

-However, 2014 is the latest year for which we were able to find public documents for this group, which has offices in the UK, Germany, France and Spain, so the true extent of its influence in the region is not yet known.
+However, 2014 is the latest year for which we were able to find public documents for this group, which has offices in the France, Germany, Spain and the UK, so the true extent of its influence in the region is not yet known.

 Training Europeans, on the ‘front lines of the Culture War’

 A number of groups spending smaller amounts of money appear to have increased their activities in Europe in recent years.

 The Acton Institute for the Study of Religion and Liberty, which combines a conservative Christian worldview with free-market economics, has received hundreds of thousands of dollars from the Koch family foundations

 This group spent more than $1.7m in Europe since 2008, with its spending in the region rising in recent years (from around $166,000 in 2008 to almost $240,000 in 2017).